Blog

 What is the Difference Between OFAC and FinCEN?

-In the landscape of financial oversight, two key U.S. government agencies hold significant sway: the Office of Foreign Assets Control (OFAC) and the Financial Crimes Enforcement Network (FinCEN).
-Despite both residing under the U.S. Department of the Treasury’s umbrella and Read more »
+In the landscape of U.S. financial regulation, two agencies frequently appear together in compliance discussions: the Office of Foreign Assets Control (OFAC) and the Financial Crimes Enforcement Network (FinCEN).
+Both sit within the U.S. Department of the Treasury, both affect fi Read more »

 What Does it Mean to be Sanctioned?